 The more you can automate this process, the more you can detach yourself from your index, the greater likelihood that you will not sell at the wrong time.
 You can do this in a few ways.
 You can automate processes, set up automatic dividend reinvestments and direct debits.

 In my experience, index funds are there to provide you with a hands-off approach.
 Whilst some platforms offer automatic dividend reinvestments, some do not.
 Some charge for dividend reinvestments, some do not.
 This really depends a lot on the platform you are using.
 Accumulating index funds automatically reinvest dividends in the fund at no extra charge.
 From your point of view, you will just see the value of your fund increase.
 This keeps it simple and detaches you from your investments, reducing the likelihood that you trade based on emotion rather than logic.

 If you want to invest in the market for the long term, index funds and ETFs offer you the ability to do so easily and cost effectively.
 If you want to compare When deciding between the two, here is what I took into account:

-This includes ongoing fund charges, ongoing platform charges, dividend reinvestment charges, dealing charges.
+Costs include ongoing fund charges, ongoing platform charges, dividend reinvestment charges, dealing charges.
 Take all of these into account if you are looking at either the index ETF or the index fund.
 I found a great ETF comparison tool.
-If you adhere to the practice of dividend reinvestment for long term growth, then making this process as easy as possible will benefit you.
+If you adhere to the practice of dividend reinvestment for long term growth, then making this process as easy and as cheap as possible will benefit you.

 For example, lets say you want to track the American equity market.
 One provider might offer a S&P 500 ETF and a US Equity Index Fund.
 They are similar in that they both track companies listed on the NYSE (New York Stock Exchange) but the US Equity Index Fund includes small and medium-cap companies as well as large caps.